AaronGoshert/ProductivityTracker/README.md

 # ProductivityTracker
-A simple productivity tracker I solo developed to make sure I was hitting my daily goals.
+A simple productivity tracker I solo developed using Java, Maven and Java Swing.

+Simply download and open LPtracker.JAR to run!